darwingp/darwin/README.md

    - [x] Rewrite translation
    - [x] Run testcases on genomic individuals
    - [x] Make genetic operators genome-aware by making them take individuals rather than programs
-- [ ] Implement :behavioral-diversity GP param (func that calcs behavioral diversity)
+- [x] Implement :behavioral-diversity GP param (func that calcs behavioral diversity)
+- [x] Transforms on individuals
 - [ ] Implement percentages for crossover and selection operators
+- [ ] Figure out where to run the machine - in tests or in transform
 - [x] Generalize select-and-vary
   - [x] run-gp parameter for selection operator
         (a function that takes a population and returns an individual)